sunfounder/3in1-kit/README.md

 - ar_serial_monitor file, println() link replacement
 - iot_current_limiting_gate file, remove the link to the component introduction under the circuit diagram
 - 7_avoid2 file, change the serial number at the bottom.
+- Wikipedia link in the introduction to replacement potentiometers

 2023-09-11:
 - Add the links of components